Skip to content

 RiskThe probability of a threat exploiting a vulnerability multiplied by the impact

-CIA TriadThe three goals of security: Confidentiality (only authorized access), Integrity (data is accurate and unmodified), Availability (systems are accessible when needed)
+CIA TriadThe 3 goals of security: Confidentiality (only authorized access), Integrity (data is accurate and unmodified), Availability (systems are accessible when needed)

-Attack surfaceThe total set of points where an attacker can interact with a system
+Attack surfaceThe total set of points where an attacker interacts with a system

-Zero-dayA vulnerability that has no patch available because the vendor is unaware of it
+Zero-dayA vulnerability with no available patch because the vendor is unaware of the vulnerability

-Every attack in this chapter targets one or more elements of the CIA triad.
+Every attack in this chapter targets 1 or more elements of the CIA triad.
 A SYN flood targets availability.
 ARP poisoning targets confidentiality and integrity.
-Understanding which element is at risk guides the choice of defense.
+Understanding which element is at stake guides the choice of defense.

-A SYN flood exploits the TCP three-way handshake.
+A SYN flood exploits the TCP 3-way handshake.
 The attacker sends SYN packets with spoofed source IPs.
-The server allocates a TCB (Transmission Control Block) for each half-open connection and waits for the ACK that never comes.
+The server allocates a TCB (Transmission Control Block) for each half-open connection and waits for the ACK that never arrives.
 The connection table fills up and the server refuses legitimate connections.

-SYN cookies (RFC 4987) mitigate this: the server encodes connection state in the sequence number instead of allocating a TCB.
+SYN cookies (RFC 4987) mitigate SYN floods: the server encodes connection state in the sequence number instead of allocating a TCB.
 No memory is consumed until the ACK arrives.

 The following script detects SYN floods by counting SYN packets per source IP per second.